gardener/gardener-extension-provider-aws/docs/usage/usage.md

 - disable access to IMDS - `httpTokens = "required"`

 > Note: The accessibility of IMDS discussed in the previous point is referenced from the point of view of containers  **NOT** running in the host network.
 > By default on host network IMDSv2 is already enabled (but not accessible from inside the pods).
 > It is currently not possible to create a VM with complete restriction to the IMDS service.
 It is however possible to restrict access from inside the pods by setting `httpTokens` to `required` and not setting `httpPutResponseHopLimit` (or setting it to 1).

 You can find more information regarding the options in the [AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-IMDS-new-instances.html).

+`cpuOptions` grants more finegrained control over the worker's CPU configuration.
+It has two attributes:
+- `coreCount`: Specify a custom amount of cores the instance should be configured with.
+- `threadsPerCore`: How many threads should there be on each core.
+Set to `1` to disable multi-threading.

+Note that if you decide to configure `cpuOptions` _both_ these values need to be provided.
+For a list of valid combinations of these values refer to the [AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/cpu-options-supported-instances-values.html).

 ## Example `Shoot` manifest (one availability zone)